puczilka/100DaysPython/log.md

 Getting user input
 # Day 18: Packages
 **Completion Date:**
+01.01.2021
 **Learned:**
+Familiarised myself with python libraries: time, datetime, os, turtle, random, webbrowser, dir function to retrieve all built-in functions
 # Day 19: File Input/Output
 **Completion Date:**
+01.01.2021
 **Learned:**
+Opening, reading, writing to and appending a file using os module.
 # Day 20: Functions
 **Completion Date:**
+01.01.2021
 **Learned:**
+Docstrings and writing functions
 # Day 21: Pytest
 **Completion Date:**
+01.01.2021
 **Learned:**
+Testing functions with pytest. assert result and looking for errors with pytest.raises error
 # Day 22: Recursive Functions
 **Completion Date:**

 **Learned:**
+Study more!
+Fibonacci sequence
 # Day 23: Lambdas
 **Completion Date:**
+01.01.2021
 **Learned:**
+Learnt to compare lambda functions vs for loops
 # Day 24: Object-Oriented Programming
 **Completion Date:**
+03.01.2021
 **Learned:**
+Decorators, pie notation, classes
 # Day 25: List Comprehensions
 **Completion Date:**
+07.01.2021
 **Learned:**
+How to shorten the for loops
 # Day 26: Map, Filter, and Zip
 **Completion Date:**
+09.01.2021
 **Learned:**
+How to use map function to apply a function to items in an iterable object.
+Filter function to apply fnction to items in an iterable object and return items that return True response.
+Zip function to compile multiple iterable objects (multiple lists to a list of tuples)
 # Day 27: Logging
 **Completion Date:**